jas34/scheduledwf/README.md

 ## Schedule Conductor Workflows
-Schedule Conductor workflow is a scheduler as a service that runs in the cloud with [Neflix conductor](https://github.com/Netflix/conductor) embedded in it.
+Schedule Conductor workflow is a _scheduler as a service_ that runs in the cloud with [Netflix conductor](https://github.com/Netflix/conductor) embedded in it.
 It runs as an extension module of conductor.

 Schedule workflow has been developed as an extension of _Conductor_ which allow you to